10 Things to Do in Boston in October

 Go Boston Pass| ©Klook

-I have another piece of good news for you, prices also go down during the month of October, as a general rule.
-As we enter the low tourist season, prices tend to decrease.
-The drop is noticeable in some sectors such as clothing sales.
+I have more good news for you: prices also tend to drop during October.
+As we enter the low season for tourism, prices tend to decrease.
+The drop is noticeable in some sectors, such as clothing sales.

-During the month of October you will be able to access great discounts in stores, but if you really want to save as much as possible during your visit to Boston in October, the best thing to do is to buy a tourist pass.
+During October, you can get great discounts in stores, but if you really want to save as much as possible during your visit to Boston in October, the best thing to do is buy a tourist pass.

-You will save a lot of money on entrance fees and also on transportation, restaurants and stores in general.
+You'll save a lot of money on tickets, as well as on transportation, restaurants, and stores in general.

-What should I pack to visit Boston in October?
+What should I pack in my suitcase to visit Boston in October?

-Temperatures drop significantly in October with the arrival of autumn, so it is very important that you pack warm clothes.
-You can expect temperatures as low as 8 ºC so bring warm jackets, sweaters, hats, gloves and scarves.
+Temperatures drop significantly in October with the arrival of fall, so it's very important to bring warm clothing.
+You may encounter minimum temperatures of 8ºC, so bring jackets, sweaters, warm hats, gloves, and a scarf.

-Regarding footwear, it is advisable to wear warm shoes and also waterproof, because there is a good chance that you will encounter a rainy day.
-If you plan to go out at night, you should wear even warmer clothes because you can get very cold during October in Boston.
+As for footwear, it is advisable to bring warm and waterproof shoes, as there is a high chance of rain.
+If you plan to go out at night, you should bring even warmer clothes, as it can get very cold in Boston in October.

 Some useful tips for visiting Boston in October